Bombardment of Mar del Plata: Shelling of the Army barracks

 The remaining three destroyers were positioned in the coast north of the city, some miles east of the town of Camet.
 At 11:00 a.m., they opened fire on the military installations from an approximate distance of 6,000 meters, supported by the corvette República.

 The designated targets were: the radar tower for the Entre Ríos, the water tower for the San Juan, the radar antenna for the República (also located on a water tank), and the San Luis added its fire to the antenna target as it had no specific instruction.
 These targets were difficult to destroy, and the shells fell in surrounding areas.
-However, according to American historian Robert Potash, the unit's state-of-the-art Westinghouse radar was destroyed.
+However, according to American historian Robert A. Potash, the unit's state-of-the-art Westinghouse radar was destroyed.
 A total of about 175 projectiles were expended during the engagement.
 By the time the first rounds hit home, the full garrison had been evacuated to the countryside.

 Local historian and journalist Roberto Barili, situated on the coast near the Unzué Asylum, was an eyewitness to the naval bombardment of the Anti-Aircraft Artillery School barracks.
 The author recalls having seen the flashes of the destroyers and the corvette salvos in the distance behind the fog.

 There was a last-ditch attempt against the naval base carried out by the armed civilians, but once again the firepower of the destroyers forced them to withdraw, while at the same time five officers and 120 seamen landed in the base from the fishing boats, taking control of the facilities.

 Aftermath

-Juan Domingo Perón offered his resignation on 20 September; it's widely claimed that the decision was taken after the bombardment of Mar del Plata.
+Juan Domingo Perón offered his resignation on 20 September; it is widely claimed that the decision was taken after the bombardment of Mar del Plata.
 Groups of civilian sympathizers with the uprising looted and set on fire the summer houses of people affiliated with Peron's government, such as the army's commander in chief General Franklin Lucero and the businessman Jorge Antonio, as well as the local chapters of the Peronist Party and unions loyal to Perón.
 The next day, 20 September, there was still some skirmishes with the armed civilians that attacked the naval base; the most notable took place in the corner of Luro and Independencia avenues, where a jeep of the navy mounting a heavy machine gun opened fire on an apartment occupied by Peron's sympathizers.
 The number of casualties, if any, was never revealed, though the press of the time reported four wounded in other incidents.
 Both workers affiliated with the local Socialist Party and the local middle class celebrated the fall of the regime.